 The following retailer programs pay with gift cards, for example:

 Before you sell…

-Now that you’ve locked in a price, take some precautions:
+Once you’ve locked in a price, take some precautions:

 Have you been able to wring cash out of your old phone or other electronics?
 Share your experiences in the comments section below or on our Facebook page.

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.